Harrogate (Stonefall) Cemetery: Special memorials

-A special memorial commemorates six First World War troops whose graves are in local churchyards around Yorkshire and cannot be maintained by the Commission.
+A special memorial commemorates six First World War troops whose graves are in local churchyards around Yorkshire and cannot be maintained by the commission.
 The actual grave of one of those commemorated, Edgar Audsley, has since been destroyed as part of development works on the site of South Ossett Baptist Burial Ground.

-A plaque in the cemetery records the names of 12 servicemen of he Second World War who were cremated at Harrogate Crematorium.
+A plaque in the cemetery records the names of 12 servicemen of the Second World War who were cremated at Harrogate Crematorium.